kalessin/emodels/README.md

 > response = response.replace(cls=ExtractTextResponse)
 ```

-The newly created response has available the method `text_re()` for testing extraction with markdown "selectors".
+The newly created response has available the method `text_re()` for testing extraction with markdown selectors.

 3. Put testing code in the spider to save responses and open it from a python console